Erdogan dominates Turkey's uneven presidential race

 NEW ELITE

-Erdogan has so far declined to comment on the funding of his campaign but the source in his campaign headquarters said an announcement would be made in the coming days.

-Demirtas, who is polling a distant third in the presidential race, said on Twitter he had collected more than 753,000 lira in campaign donations, while Ihsanoglu said he raised more than 2 million as of July 27.
+Demirtas, who is polling a distant third in the presidential race, said he had collected some 600,000 lira in campaign donations, while Ihsanoglu said he raised more than 2 million as of last week.
+Erdogan's office did not provide a figure for the prime minister's campaign war chest.

 The rival candidates complained about Erdogan's domination of the Turkish media, which is largely owned by conglomerates with business ties to the prime minister's AK Party, and which has fallen in global press freedom rankings in recent years.